North Pole: ski the Last degree (111 km ski expedition).

 Meeting at the Murmashi airport and transfer to your independently booked hotel in Murmansk.

 Meeting with guide, check-out your individual and group gear, general instruction.

 Information meeting, where our staff will brief you on the situation at the Barneo region, planned departure time and answer your questions.

 Overnight at hotel.

-Transfer to the airport for the flight to Barneo Ice Camp by our AN-74 (approximate flight time 2 hours 30 minutes each segment).
+Transfer to the airport for the flight to Franz Josef Land (technical stop over) and to Barneo Ice Camp by our AN-74 (approximate flight time 2 hours 30 minutes each segment).

 Pitching the expedition camp at Barneo site.